Skip to main content

 Retention period

-The retention period is the configuration that will enable you to compare the retention rates for different periods.
+The retention period is the configuration that lets you compare retention rates across different periods.

 In this dropdown component, you can select multiple values simultaneously.
-By selecting, for example, Month 1 and Month 2, you will see the retention rate for the first and second months after the initial step.
+For example, by selecting Month 1 and Month 2, you will see the retention rate for the first and second months after the initial step.

-The retention period <1 means Month 0, which will measure the retention rate of users in the same Month as the initial step.
+The retention period <1 means Month 0, which measures the retention rate of users in the same Month as the initial step.

 image